Our Key Partners

-We are grateful to our supporters for making possible the research, publication, and outreach work of China Matters.
+We are grateful to our partners for making possible the research, publication, and outreach work of China Matters.
 We would like to do more.
-If you share our goals and would like to contribute financial support to our project, please contact Linda Jakobson.
+If you share our goals and would like to contribute financial support to our work, please email us at [email protected].

 Rio Tinto is a leading global mining and metals company that was founded in 1873 and now has operations in more than 40 countries across six continents.
 For over 40 years Rio Tinto has supplied the metals and minerals that have helped drive the development of modern China, and has worked in partnership with leading Chinese companies to develop resource projects in Australia and around the world.
 This experience has taught Rio Tinto the value of long-term cooperation with China, and the importance of maintaining strong relationships based on mutual understanding and shared interests.
 By promoting a deeper level of understanding in Australia regarding China and the opportunities presented by its development, China Matters will help build similar relationships for mutual benefit at a national level, and Rio Tinto is proud to support this project.

 If you’re looking to grow your business into China or from China into Australia, we bring on-the-ground experience and deep cultural understating to help you navigate the opportunities and challenges of investing away from home.
 We believe that sharing perspectives on China’s economy, business environment and economic policy is an important part of this support; as a result, we are delighted to support China Matters to facilitate dialogue in these areas.